kermitt2/grobid/doc/Introduction.md

 The following functionalities are available:

 - __Header extraction and parsing__ from article in PDF format.
 The extraction here covers the usual bibliographical information (e.g. title, abstract, authors, affiliations, keywords, etc.).
-- __References extraction and parsing__ from articles in PDF format, around .85 f-score against on an independent PubMed Central set of 1943 PDF containing 90,125 references.
+- __References extraction and parsing__ from articles in PDF format, around .87 f-score against on an independent PubMed Central set of 1943 PDF containing 90,125 references.
 All the usual publication metadata are covered (including DOI).
 - __Citation contexts recognition and linking__ to the full bibliographical references of the article.
-The accuracy of citation contexts resolution is around 0.75 f-score (which corresponds to both the correct identification of the citation callout and its correct association with a full bibliographical reference).
+The accuracy of citation context resolution is above 0.77 f-score (which corresponds to both the correct identification of the citation callout and its correct association with a full bibliographical reference).
-- Parsing of __references in isolation__ (around 0.89 f-score).
+- Parsing of __references in isolation__ (above 0.90 f-score).
 - __Parsing of names__ (e.g. person title, forenames, middlename, etc.), in particular author names in header, and author names in references (two distinct models).
 - __Parsing of affiliation and address__ blocks.
 - __Parsing of dates__, ISO normalized day, month, year.